kinna-music/kinna-music.github.io/_news/HerRev.md

 youtube-url:
 ---

-Following their Sofar performance at the Mockingbird Cinema in Digbeth, _Her Revelation_ will be releasing their debut EP in May 2024.
+Following their Sofar performance at the Mockingbird Cinema in Digbeth, <i>Her Revelation</i> will be releasing their debut EP in May 2024.